Abneco/ja/README.md

 By default, updates select compatible minor and patch releases.
 Versions before `1.0.0` may advance through `1.x`; later versions remain on their current major release.
 Use `patch` to remain on the current major and minor release, or `major` to allow any newer stable semantic version.
 Dependencies with only non-semantic versions advance to the latest version reported by the repository.

-`ja` records hashes of resolved dependencies in `module-info.hash` and verifies them on later commands.
+Hashes of resolved dependencies in `module-info.hash` and are verified when resolving later.
 It stops if an artifact changes without changing its version.

 ## Generate checked-in sources

-`ja` treats generated source code as ordinary source files.
+Annotation processor generated code is treated as ordinary source files.
 Review, maintain, and check them in alongside handwritten source.
-A clean checkout can then compile without running the generator first.
+A clean checkout can then compile without running the generator first, and ensures that annotation processors aren't opaque.

 Add an annotation processor as a static dependency, or provide it from another source module, then select it with `@processWith`: